g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Once more, we visually check how sensitive those systems are to the *basic reproduction number*.

-Just imagine that rather than passing the infection on to 4 people, we slow it down to onto 3, that is a 25% reduction of active cases at the peak.
-If 4 to 2, that number would be cut to half.
+Just imagine that rather than passing the infection on to 4 people, we slow it down to to 3, that is a 25% reduction of active cases at the peak.
+If 4 to 2, that number would be cut to half!

 By mitigating the infection, we will be able to not only to postpone the peak of the outbreak, but to bring the maximum number of active cases the at the peak to a lower ground and then to protect the most vulnerable by making them less susceptible and giving people the chance to get proper treatment.